TOEFL iBT® Test Content

 Native-speaker English Accents

-ETS is adding these accents to better reflect the variety of native English accents you may encounter while studying abroad.
+ETS added these accents to better reflect the variety of native English accents you may encounter while studying abroad.

 Below are examples similar to what you might hear in the Speaking and Listening sections.